REFORMATION CD SUPER SALE ENDS SOON

 Indifference

-one subheading reads; "John Knox to the Inhabitants of Newcastle and
+1558," one subheading reads; "John Knox to the Inhabitants of

-Berwick, and Unto All Others, Who Sometime in the Realm of England Professed
+Newcastle and Berwick, and Unto All Others, Who Sometime in the Realm of

-Christ Jesus, and Now Be Returned to the Bondage of Idolatry, Wishes True and
+England Professed Christ Jesus, and Now Be Returned to the Bondage of Idolatry,

-Earnest Repentance By the Power and Operation of That Same Spirit Who Called
+Wishes True and Earnest Repentance By the Power and Operation of That Same

-Knox sends a pastoral exhortation of repentance to those who had reverted to
+reign in England, Knox sends a pastoral exhortation of repentance to those who

-idolatrous worship.
-Grieving, he says that he was "wounded almost to
+had reverted to idolatrous worship.
+Grieving, he says that he was "wounded

-death" over these developments.
-Nevertheless he remained faithful to his
+almost to death" over these developments.
+Nevertheless he remained

-readers, directing them to consider the great reward awaiting those who persevere
+faithful to his readers, directing them to consider the great reward awaiting

-the Devil, and with his angels, without end."
-Herein we see the serious
+shall suffer with the Devil, and with his angels, without end."
+Herein we

-nature of idolatry and of turning away from truth once attained.
+see the serious nature of idolatry and of turning away from truth once

 (Rare bound photocopy) $3.99 (US funds)